 Advising and Mentoring

 Advising is something that many of us in the DREAM Office are passionate about!
-The DREAM Office provides a variety of services to support prospective students who have faced historical, economic and educational barriers.
-We currently have two professional staff—Durrain Ansari-Yan and Michelle Azurin—who are available for advising appointments.
-Both Durrain and Michelle are alumnae of the MPH program, having been through and successfully completed the program, are happy to provide you with their insight!
-Connect with Durrain and Michelle through firstname.lastname@example.org.
+The DREAM Office provides a variety of support for current students who have faced historical, economic, and educational barriers.
+We currently have two professional staff—Abby Rincón and Enrique Ramirez—who are available for advising appointments.
+Both Abby and Enrique are alumnae of the MPH program, having been through and successfully completing the program, are happy to provide you with their insight!
+Connect with them by emailing firstname.lastname@example.org.

-The Summer and Fall Preparatory Seminars (also called DREAM Seminars) are two separate programs intended to prepare incoming Master of Public Health students for the transition to graduate-level studies and life at Berkeley.
-The seminars focus on academic preparation, introduction to key campus resources; and development of important skills such as leadership, time management and managing stress.
+The DREAM Seminars are two separate programs intended to prepare incoming Master of Public Health students for the transition to graduate-level studies and life at Berkeley.
+The seminars focus on academic preparation, introduction to key campus resources; and development of important skills such as building community, developing leadership, time management, self-reflection and managing stress.

-The program also helps create and foster a network for underrepresented students that will serve as a support system for them while in graduate studies at UC Berkeley and beyond.
-Summer Seminar takes place Monday – Thursday the week before school begins, and Fall Seminar takes place during a 2 hour time slot once a week during the Fall Semester (Fall Seminar).
-Both of these programs are open to MPH students.
+The program also helps create and foster a network for underrepresented students in the MPH program that will serve as a support system for them while in graduate studies at UC Berkeley and beyond.
 The majority of students who apply for the program are historically underrepresented in graduate school, educationally and financially disadvantaged, first-generation college students, or allies who are committed to serving those groups most affected by health injustice.
-The application for the DREAM Seminars is sent out in the summer to all incoming students who are attending UC Berkeley that subsequent Fall.
+The application for the DREAM Seminars is typically sent out in the summer to all incoming students who are attending UC Berkeley that subsequent Fall.

-The DREAM Office provides a variety of tutoring (both by appointment, drop-in and group sessions) for Public Health 142: Introduction to Biostatistics, Public Health 250A: Introduction to Epidemiology and writing support for papers, capstones and projects.
+The DREAM Office provides a variety of tutoring from current grad students (both by appointment, drop-in and group sessions) for Public Health 142: Introduction to Biostatistics, Public Health 250A: Introduction to Epidemiology and writing support for papers, capstones and projects.

 We also have partnered with our public health librarians to hold weekly office hours in the DREAM Office where our wonderful librarians can help you with literature reviews, running searches in databases for your research, citation management and finding data and statistics.
 Public Health librarians are available by appointment and drop-in.